8.5

 Deployment: Cloud Hosted

-Why We Chose It: We like Shopify because it integrates in-person and online sales.
+We like Shopify POS because it integrates in-person and online sales.
 Features like automatic inventory syncing, order management, and digital gift cards optimize omnichannel back-office tasks for small businesses.
 Also, it supports many popular online payment methods like Apple and Google Pay to give customers a range of options.

 We also like that Shopify easily connects with QuickBooks for an integrated POS and accounting solution.
 Unfortunately, there is no real-time syncing between them, so users must manually sync to see real-time updates.
 Its most popular Basic omnichannel plan is $39/month with 2.9% plus 30 cent transaction fee.